 She is an active member of the American Bar Association Tax Section.
 In addition, she is a member of the State Bar of Georgia Tax Section and is a former chair.
 She previously served as a columnist for the Journal of Taxation, IRS Rulings column.

-Antoinette strongly believes in civic engagement and is proud to serve as vice chair on the Special Olympics Georgia board of directors.
+Antoinette strongly believes in civic engagement and is proud to serve as chair on the Special Olympics Georgia board of directors.

 The following represents experience acquired prior to joining Jones Day.

 Represented fund-of-funds in a two-week trial in U.S. district court regarding the economic substance of the entities and multiple transactions and the imposition of accuracy-related penalties under Code section 6662.
 The court found that penalties did not apply.